 Pocketpair’s Response and Future Plans

 Despite the legal challenges, Pocketpair remains defiant, stating that it intends to continue defending its case in court.
-The studio has already achieved notable commercial success with Palworld, breaking sales records and expanding its availability on platforms like Steam, Xbox Game Pass, PlayStation 5, and mobile.
+The studio has already achieved notable commercial success with Palworld, breaking sales records and expanding its availability on platforms like Steam, Xbox Game Pass, and the PlayStation 5.